Citroën C3 Aircross SUV - Interior & comfort

 The C3 Aircross' dashboard has a lot in common with that of the Citroen C3 supermini, with a clean look and lots of emphasis on the central infotainment screen.
 The dashboard texture varies depending on the ‘Ambiance’ you choose and how much money you spend, with soft-touch materials added as you go.

-C-Series trim, the current entry-point, includes 16-inch alloy wheels and a bodystyling kit with plastic front and rear skid plates under the bumpers for a stocky look.
-You also get niceties like a leather-trimmed steering wheel, a soft-touch dashboard facia, and ‘Graphite Grey’ interior trim with contrasting white stitching.
-There’s also a seven-inch display with Android Auto and Apple CarPlay.
+The C-Series trim, the current entry-point, includes 16-inch diamond-cut alloy wheels, LED lights, automatic air-conditioning and a bodystyling kit with plastic front and rear skid plates under the bumpers for a stocky look.
+You also get a leather-trimmed steering wheel and a soft-touch dashboard fascia.
+There’s a seven-inch display with Android Auto and Apple CarPlay.
 This means you can hook up a compatible phone and enjoy navigation and services like Spotify – as long as you have enough mobile data.
-LED daytime running lights, front parking sensors, cruise control, automatic air conditioning and automatic windscreen wipers are also standard fit.
+It's important to note that the C-Series is only available on Citroen's website, not in dealerships, which is partly how the price is kept down.

+Shine trim adds the nine-inch touchscreen with sat nav, black exterior trim and a pull out boot floor.
 The top spec standard trim level is Shine Plus, with 17-inch diamond-cut alloy wheels, a contrasting roof colour and keyless entry.
-It also gets front parking sensors, a reversing camera and a sliding rear bench.
+It also gets front parking sensors, automatic lights, a reversing camera, Advanced Comfort seats and a sliding rear bench.

-Every C3 Aircross has front-wheel drive, but you can add a system called Grip Control to the Shine, Shine Plus and Rip Curl spec cars to help improve traction on slippery surfaces, for £300.
+Every C3 Aircross has front-wheel drive, but you can add a system called Grip Control to the Shine and Shine Plus spec cars to help improve traction on slippery surfaces, for £300.
 It works by applying the brake to a spinning wheel to send torque to the tyre with more traction.

 Colour packs that finish the headlight surround, door mirror, roof rails and C-pillar white or orange cost £250 and a detachable tow bar costs £500.